-It is useful to discuss this with your GP / paediatrician who can give you a prescription for the pipistop.
-All the basic insurances refund the major part of the treatment costs, as far as the alarm-system is rented and the child is aged 5 or more.
+It is useful to discuss this with your GP / paediatrician who can give you a prescription for the pipi-stop.
+All the basic insurances reimburse a part of the treatment costs, as far as the alarm-system is rented and the child is aged 5 or more.